NothingButTyler/ghostnet/README.md

 - br3h - *Co-Owner* - [Github Profile](https://github.com/br3hyt)

 ## Self hosting the bot
 We are not supporting/encouraging self hosting this bot.
-The code is here because we use Github for our code, so you know there isn't anything suspicious.
+The code is here because we use Github to store our code, and so you know there isn't anything suspicious.